-- Flyers, banners, Google links, front desk sign-ups, phone calls, parent/student portal, blah, blah, blah.
+- Flyers, banners, Google Classroom, Google links, front desk sign-ups, phone calls, parent/student portal, and too much more.

 My friend told me about EU funds.
 What is that?

 At CORE, Educational Units (EUs) are funds that allow students to take advantage of specialized community classes, activities, and/or needed tutoring.
-Our school works with a wide variety of vendors in our community to provide greater opportunities for your child’s educational growth.
+Our school works with a wide variety of Community Partners to provide greater opportunities for your child’s educational growth.